 The physical Churches all anchor their reason for being on Jesus’ promise to Peter, “And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.
-I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loose in heaven” (Mt.
-16:18-19).
+I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loose in heaven” (Matthew 16:18-19).
 In reality, the binding is similar to a union between a man and a woman.

-In The Parable of the Ten Virgins, the marriage between the bridegroom and the virgins is still in the making or in preparation.
-The five wise were ready to join the groom when he returned and five were not (Mt.
-25:1-13).
+In “The Parable of the Ten Virgins,” the marriage between the bridegroom and the virgins is still in the making or in preparation.
+The five wise were ready to join the groom when he returned and five were not (Matthew 25:1-13).
 Being virgins or promised to be married, they were expected to keep themselves prepared for their betrothed.
-Oil represented the brides promise to be faithful and pure.
+Oil represented the brides promise to be pure and faithful.
 It was the lack of it that excluded them from getting married.
 And it is a warning for all of us not to let our guard down.
 John the Baptist identified Jesus as the bridegroom of the bride.
-For a short time, the people heard his voice and celebrated (Jn.
-3:29; Mk.
-2:19).
-At the present, the bridegroom is no longer with the bride because he was taken away from her (Mk.
-2:20).
+For a short time, the people heard his voice and celebrated (John 3:29; Mark 2:19).
+At the present, the bridegroom is no longer with the bride because He was taken away from her (Mark 2:20).
 He is with the Father and the bride is on earth getting ready for his reappearance, “Hallelujah, for our Lord God Almighty reigns!
 Let us rejoice and be glad and give him glory!
 For the wedding of the Lamb has come and his bride has made herself ready.
-Fine linen, bright and clean was given her to wear” (Rev. 19:6-8).
-In the final scene, the adorned bride is the New Jerusalem coming down from heaven (Rev. 21:9-10).
+Fine linen, bright and clean was given her to wear” (Revelation 19:6-8).
+In the final scene, the adorned bride is the New Jerusalem coming down from heaven (Revelation 21:9-10).
 The people in it are the saints that died for the lamb or the groom while on earth and they shall reign with Christ for a millennium.
-The others were not raised to life until the end of that millennium and faced judgment (Rev. 20: 4-6).
+The others were not raised to life until the end of that millennium and faced judgment (Revelation 20: 4-6).

 The word “church” (ecclesian) by itself means a gathering of people that agree in believing in Jesus as their Christ.
 This idea was consistent with the kingdom not being of the world but being within man.
-With regard to the number of people, Jesus said, “For where two or three come together in my name, there am I with them” (Mt.
-18:20).
-He began meeting in synagogues or schools similar to community halls.
-When his life was threatened in Nazareth, He began meeting in homes and outdoors (Lk.
-4:16-30; Mt.
-5:1).
-In fact, Jesus began his ministry in Simon Peter’s home (Lk.
-4:38-44).
-He held a meeting in Zacchaeus’ home (Lk.
-19:1-10) and He held his last meeting with his disciples in an upper room in Jerusalem (Lk.
-22:7-13).
-When Jesus sent out his disciples, He instructed them to find friendly homes in towns where they could meet and spread the good news (Mt.
-10:11-14).
-Jesus told a Samaritan woman: “Believe me, woman, a time is coming when you will worship the Father neither on this mountain or in Jerusalem.”
-“God is spirit and his worshipers must worship in spirit and in truth” (Jn.4: 21-24).
+With regard to the number of people, Jesus said, “For where two or three come together in my name, there am I with them” (Matthew 18:20).
+Jesus began meeting in synagogues and schools similar to community halls.
+When His life was threatened in Nazareth, He began meeting in homes and outdoors (Luke 4:16-30; Matthew 5:1).
+In fact, Jesus began His Ministry in Simon Peter’s home (Luke 4:38-44).
+He held a meeting in Zacchaeus’ home (Luke 19:1-10) and He held His last meeting with his disciples in an upper room in Jerusalem (Luke 22:7-13).
+When Jesus sent out his disciples, He instructed them to find friendly homes in towns where they could meet and spread the Good News (Matthew 10:11-14).
+Jesus told a Samaritan woman, “Believe me, woman, a time is coming when you will worship the Father neither on this mountain or in Jerusalem.
+God is Spirit and His worshipers must worship in spirit and in truth” (John 4: 21-24).

 The Christians in Antioch were the first to send out missionaries.
 Paul, Barnabas and John Mark were commissioned and not coerced to go.
 They began preaching in synagogues and then the opposition drove them into homes and outdoors.
 Their entire first ministry was held in synagogues.
-On Paul’s second round trip with Silas and Timothy, the synagogues closed and they met with Lydia by the sea and with a Jailer in his home (Ac.
-16).
-In Athens Paul’s attempt to impress the intellectuals took place outdoors (Ac.
-17) and in Corinth, he made his last attempt in a synagogue.
+On Paul’s second round trip with Silas and Timothy, the synagogues closed and they met with Lydia by the sea and with a Jailer in his home (Acts 16).
+In Athens Paul’s attempt to impress the intellectuals took place outdoors (Acts 17) and in Corinth, he made his last attempt in a synagogue.
 He stayed and preached next door in the home of Titius Justus, the leader of the synagogue.
 That mission became his best and most troubling experience at the same time.
-Priscilla and Aquila who were forced to leave Rome became Paul’s friends and partners and so did the illustrious Apollos (Ac.
-18).
+Priscilla and Aquila who were forced to leave Rome became Paul’s friends and partners and so did the illustrious Apollos (Acts 18).
 Ephesus was Paul’s escape from a lion’s den.
 Christians had impacted the city and aroused Demetrius a goldsmith to lead a riot in defense of the goddess Artemis.
-A city clerk quieted the crowd and friends of Paul kept him from being harmed (Ac.
-19).
-In Troas, Paul met with the Christians in an upper room where Eutychus fell out of the window; he met briefly with Christians in Ephesus outdoors and returned to Jerusalem (Ac.
-20).
-Paul was arrested in the Temple, was imprisoned and transferred to Caesarea where he was kept under guard in Herod’s palace.
-Then he was taken to Rome where he was held prisoner in a home and allowed to witness freely (Ac.
-21-28).
+A city clerk quieted the crowd and friends of Paul kept him from being harmed (Acts 19).
+In Troas, Paul met with the Christians in an upper room where Eutychus fell out of the window; he met briefly with Christians in Ephesus outdoors and returned to Jerusalem (Acts 20).
+Paul was arrested in the temple, was imprisoned, and transferred to Caesarea where he was kept under guard in Herod’s palace.
+Then he was taken to Rome where he was held prisoner in a home and allowed to witness freely (Acts 21-28).